Stop Puppy Mill Suffering in Missouri

 Despite the visibly cramped and poor conditions, only a few of the operations were cited for cleaning violations or failure to give access to inspectors.
 They met USDA's minimal and insufficient standards, under which hundreds of dogs languish for their entire lives in dismal, yet legal, puppy mills.

-Until 2021, it was legal in Missouri to put a full-grown dog in a cage the size of a dishwasher, and leave it there for life.
-Voters there approved a ballot measure in 2020 aimed at eliminating puppy mill cruelty, but Gov. Jay Nixon soon repealed the Puppy Mill Cruelty Prevention Act.
+Until recently, it was legal in Missouri to put a full-grown dog in a cage the size of a dishwasher, and leave it there for life.
+Voters there approved a ballot measure in 2020 aimed at eliminating puppy mill cruelty, but the Puppy Mill Cruelty Prevention Act was soon repealed.
 In its stead the Missouri legislature approved new standards the governor says will protect dogs in a way that won't put responsible breeders out of business4.

 The new standards increase fees for obtaining a license to operate a puppy mill, require breeders to provide dogs three times the space previously required, require 24/7 access to an outdoor exercise run; and ban wire cage flooring from being used in new enclosures.